MrDabrudda/Spamjam/README.md

    ```

 2. **Configure API Keys**
-   Open `utils/config.py` and enter your API keys in the configuration section.
+   Open `utils/config.py` and enter your API keys in the API Keys section.
+You will need to sign up with each service for the API keys.

    ***Configure Email Redaction***
-   Add your email addresses, names, usernames, etc to the redacted section so your email, name, username does not get included in the submitted abuse reports.
+   Add your email addresses, names, usernames, etc to the Redacted Emails section of the config.py so your email, name, username does not get included in the submitted abuse reports.
+Many reports will be public.

    ***Configure Thunderbird Email Client***
    Setup Thunderbird to send and receive emails.
-You can use Hotmail, Gmail, etc as long as the email provider supports IMAP and SMTP
+You can use Hotmail/Outlook, Gmail, etc as long as the email provider supports IMAP and SMTP.
+   Hotmail/Outlook.com will bitch and complain sometimes and prevent you from sending emails...lock your account, etc...especially when there is an abuse@microsoft.com email address in your abuse report.
+   I guess Micro$oft doesn't like it when you report one of their IP addresses which is repeatedly being abused by spammers.